uowuo/abaddon/README.md

 - MacOS: [here](https://nightly.link/uowuo/abaddon/workflows/ci/master/build-macos-RelWithDebInfo.zip) unsigned, unpackaged, requires gtkmm3 (e.g. from homebrew)
 - Linux: [here](https://nightly.link/uowuo/abaddon/workflows/ci/master/build-linux-MinSizeRel.zip) unpackaged (for now), requires gtkmm3. built on Ubuntu 18.04 + gcc9

-⚠️ Make sure you start from the directory where `css` and `res` are or else stuff will be broken
+⚠️ If you use Windows, make sure to start from the directory containing `css` and `res`

+If you don't use Windows, `css` and `res` can be loaded from `/usr/share/abaddon`

+`abaddon.ini` will also be automatically used if located at `~/.config/abaddon/abaddon.ini` and there is no `abaddon.ini` in the working directory

 #### Dependencies:
 * [gtkmm](https://www.gtkmm.org/en/)